Praveenraj12/Hand-Gesture-Recognition/README.md

 - OpenCV
 - Keras

+## **Dataset collection**

+The dataset I used is "Hand Gesture Recognition Database" which is available in https://www.kaggle.com/datasets

 ## **File Description**

 - Gesture.py : This file is the code for import the image dataset, split them into train and test data , preprocessing the images and train the model using CNN.
 To use the code, change the directory name to your preference.